-In Medicare Mistake #9 we talked about how expensive it can be to go out-of-network in a Medicare Advantage plan and what you can do about it.
+In Medicare Mistake #9, we discussed how expensive it can be to go out-of-network in a Medicare Advantage plan and what you can do about it.
 Similarly, retiring can also be costly with Medicare.
-In this tenth and final edition of our Medicare Mistakes Series, we’ll address three things you need to know about Medicare in retirement.

 Key Takeaways

 - If you have coverage through an employer with 20 or more employees, you don’t have to sign up for Medicare at 65.
-But, not remembering to signup when you stop working can be costly.
+But, not remembering to sign up when you stop working can be costly.

 - The Social Security Administration uses your most recent IRS return to determine if you will pay an income-related surcharge for your Medicare coverage.
 The surcharge can be appealed due to retirement.